Man1 - perltrap.1perl

 - People have a hard time remembering that some functions default to

-, or whatever, but that others which you might expect to do not. - The <FH> construct is not the name of the filehandle, it is a readline
+$_, or@ARGV, or whatever, but that others which you might expect to do not. - The <FH> construct is not the name of the filehandle, it is a readline

 operation on that handle.
 The data read is assigned to

-only if the file read is the sole condition in a while loop: while (<FH>) { } while (defined($_ = <FH>)) { }.. <FH>; # data discarded! - Remember not to use
+$_only if the file read is the sole condition in a while loop: while (<FH>) { } while (defined($_ = <FH>)) { }.. <FH>; # data discarded! - Remember not to use

-; these two constructs are quite different: $x = foo; $x =~ foo; - The
+=when you need=~; these two constructs are quite different: $x = foo; $x =~ foo; - The

-construct isn’t a real loop that you can use loop control on. - Use
+do {}construct isn’t a real loop that you can use loop control on. - Use

-actually gives a local value to a global variable, which leaves you open to unforeseen side-effects of dynamic scoping. - If you localize an exported variable in a module, its exported value will not change.
+my()for local variables whenever you can get away with it (but see perlform for where you can’t).
+Usinglocal()actually gives a local value to a global variable, which leaves you open to unforeseen side-effects of dynamic scoping. - If you localize an exported variable in a module, its exported value will not change.
 The local name becomes an alias to a new value but the external name is still an alias for the original.

 As always, if any of these are ever officially declared as bugs, they’ll be fixed and removed.